 Smoke alarms are another critical factor.
 Installing smoke alarms in your home can save you around 10% or more in annual premiums, Co2 detectors, dead-bolt locks, and in some cases even weatherproofing can also help.

-Many insurance companies will also give a discount of 10% or more to customers who already have other insurance under the same roof, such as your car or health insurance.
+Many insurance companies will also give a discount of 10% or more to customers who already have other insurance under the same roof, such as a car or health insurance.
 If you use the same company, you may end up saving on both premiums.

 Loyalty often helps, as well.
 So the longer you stay with a company, the lower your premium can become, or the lower your deductible will be.